msteiling10/ChIP-Seq_Project/README.md

 First: open the YourSamplesHere.yaml
 Next: add the SRAs you plan to use, there is a formatting example inside the YourSamplesHere.yaml This yaml connects to the sample download code to begin downloading the data you would like to use.
-You should not need to make any edits to the SampleDownloadV2.py code itself, expect for adding the reference genome if you plan to work with something other than Plasmodium falciparum
+You should not need to make any edits to the SampleDownloadV2.py code itself, except for adding the reference genome if you plan to work with something other than Plasmodium falciparum

 SampleDownload.py: